Queen Street, Little Hulton, Salford M38 0WHEmail:

-At St. Edmund's we believe that children are entitled to acquire knowledge through reading, writing and conversation.
-By learning to speak, read and write fluently and confidently our children are empowered to express themselves with confidence and articulacy.
-We believe that spoken language underpins the development of reading and writing which is why children’s confidence and competence in spoken language and listening skills is continually developed through modelling, collaboration, and regular discussion.
+Vocabulary lies at the heart of enabling social mobility in our community.
+At St. Edmund's, we believe that by learning to speak, read and write fluently and confidently, our children are empowered to give voice to how important and special they are.
+We believe that confident communication is at the heart of success in reading and writing, which is why children’s spoken language and listening skills are continually developed through modelling, collaboration, and structured discussion.

 Click on the links below for further information

 Literacy is fundamental for learning at St Edmund’s RC Primary School.
 It underpins the school curriculum by developing students’ abilities to speak, listen, read and write for a wide range of purposes, using language to learn and communicate, to think, explore and organise.
 All curriculum areas support students’ learning to express themselves correctly and appropriately and to read accurately and with understanding.